Jubai-Khalil/Final-Year-Project/README.md

 Additional Information
 ----------------------
-Google maps API key has been included for ease of access purposes.
+Google maps embed API key has been included for ease of access purposes.